bradt/personal-site/public_html/content/plugins/wp-ses/readme.txt

 WP-SES redirects All outgoing WordPress emails through Amazon Simple Email Service (SES) instead of local wp_mail function.
 This ensures high email delivrability, email trafic statistics and a powerful managed infrastructure.

-This plugin is in BETA state, just as the Amazon SES service.
-However, it is still functionnal and I use it on several websites.
+This plugin is functionnal and I use it on several websites.
+WPMU features are so far experimental.

 Current features are: